Article · Feb 6, 2026

 • Processes them (transform, dedup, write).

-The worker’s processing happens in a fresh execution context.
-Its Code-node clock starts at zero when the webhook fires.
-As long as one chunk’s processing fits under 60 seconds, the worker never hits the cap.
+The worker’s Code-node clock starts at zero when the webhook fires.
+As long as one chunk fits under 60 seconds, the worker never hits the cap.
+The full job can run for hours.

 Why webhook triggering specifically